Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 }
 ```

-This is simply done by assigning a value to one or more of the arguments of a procedure.
-Now we can use type inference in the definition of the arguments; the hello proc can have this header:
+This is simply done by assigning a value to one or more of the arguments of a procedure in the argument list itself.
+Now we can use type inference in the definition of the arguments.

-`hello :: (a := 9, b := 9)`
+> When the procedure is called and no parameter is specified for an argument with a default value, then that value is taken as the parameters value.

 In line (1) we see how the argument a in proc1 gets a default value of 0.
-In the hello proc both arguments a and b get a default value 9.
+In the hello proc both arguments a and b get a default value 9:   `hello :: (a := 9, b := 9)`.
 The lines after marker (3) show the effect of calling hello() with zero, one or two arguments.
 So you see that with default values, the number of parameters can be smaller than the number of arguments.
-If you want to pass parameters after the first named argument, you have to give them the argument name, as in line (3).

-> When the procedure is called and no parameter is specified for an argument with a default value, then that value is taken as the parameters value.

 A default value must not be a literal value, it can be any symbol, like a variable or even another procedure call.